Big 12 Conference: Rivalries

 The Big 12 is known for rivalries (primarily in football) that mostly predate the conference.
 The Kansas-Missouri rivalry was the longest running, the longest west of the Mississippi, and the second longest in college football, dating back to the Missouri Valley Intercollegiate Athletic Association before evolving into the Big Eight.
 It was played 119 times before Missouri left the Big 12.
-As of October 2012, the University of Kansas' athletic department had not accepted Missouri's invitations to play inter-conference rivalry games, putting the rivalry on hold.
+From that time, the University of Kansas' athletic department did not accept Missouri's invitations to play inter-conference rivalry games, putting the rivalry on hold, until men's basketball played in December 2021 and football in September 2025.
 Sports clubs sponsored by the two universities continued to play each other.
-Kansas and Missouri renewed the rivalry in men's basketball starting in December 2021, and have announced that they will meet again in football in 2025.

-The rivalry between TCU and Baylor, known as the Revivalry is also one of the longest running in college football, with the two universities having played each other — largely as Southwest Conference members — 120 times since 1899.
+The rivalry between TCU and Baylor, known as the Revivalry, is also one of the longest running in college football, with the two universities having played each other — largely as Southwest Conference members — 120 times since 1899.
 Following the 2024 game, TCU leads the series 59–54–7.

+The rivalry between Iowa State and Kansas State is the longest continuously running rivalry, meaning it has been played every year the longest.
+Iowa State leads, 55–50–4.
+Although the rivalry was not protected by the Big Twelve.

 After the conference's 2024 expansion, only four rivalries were "protected" (i.e., guaranteed of being played each season)—Arizona–Arizona State, Baylor–TCU, BYU–Utah, and Kansas–Kansas State.
 These are highlighted in bold in the table below.

+Several schools within the Big 12 also maintain rivalries with schools from other conferences.
+Iowa State plays the University of Iowa Football Team (the latter from the Big 10 Conference) in football each year for the "Cy-Hawk" trophy.
+Other rivalries include the Iron Skillet football game between TCU and SMU (of the Atlantic Coast Conference-ACC); and the "War on I-4" football game between UCF and USF (of the American Athletic Conference-AAC).
+However, the latter two rivalry games are no longer played on an annual basis due to conference realignment and scheduling difficulties.

 Some of the football rivalries between Big 12 universities include: